phoenix-artistrys/server-one/README.md

 Each slash represents a folder.
 The name of the folder/files comes after.

+## How to download

+Right click on the file you want and click "download linked file".

 # Create a folder (Use at your own risk)

 Click add file.
 Type a name after "server-one/" folowed by a "/".
 Click the green commit button.